 There have been several posts where I rail against high-repetition weight training, especially for women.
-When I tell people that are fearful of bulking up that they should lift heavier weights for few reps they look at me like I’m crazy.
+When I tell people who are fearful of bulking up that they should lift heavier weights for few reps they look at me like I’m crazy.

-It is time to expore the two types of muscle growth.
+It is time to explore the two types of muscle growth.
 Note that I do not have a background in human physiology or related disciplines.
 My understanding of this concept started with the book Power to the People! by Pavel Tsatsouline.
 I credit most of my strength gains over the past 8 years to the concepts I learned in this book.

 Power to the People! : Russian Strength Training Secrets for Every American by Pavel Tsatsouline

 The two types of muscle growth described in the book are myofibrillar hypertrophy and sarcoplasmic hypertrophy.
 What are the differences?
 Without going too deep into the science, myofibrillar is the denser muscle whereas sarcoplasmic is the bulkier muscle.
 As you can see in the image I scanned below, Pavel is a big proponent of myofibrillar hypertrophy